 Dr. Per Gisele Djupesland and his spouse, Helena Djupesland, each serve as officers and directors of our subsidiary, OptiNose AS.
 Dr. Djupesland and Ms. Djupesland also serve as directors of Ikos Invest AS and its wholly-owned subsidiary Ikos Subsidiary AS.
 Prior to November 2019, Ikos Invest and Ikos Subsidiary beneficially owned more than 5% of our common stock.
-During the years ended December 31, 2018 and 2019, we paid Ms. Djupesland \$215,584 and \$203,028, respectively, in total cash compensation, consisting of her base salary and prior year's earned annual bonuses, for her service as the Co-Chief Executive Officer and director of our wholly-owned subsidiary OptiNose AS.
-During the years ended December 31, 2018 and 2019, we paid Dr. Djupesland \$192,725 and \$179,719, respectively, in total cash compensation, consisting of his base salary and prior year's earned annual bonuses, for his service as the Chief Scientific Officer and director of our wholly-owned subsidiary OptiNose AS.
-Additionally, Dr. Djupesland received grants of options to purchase 10,000 and 28,879 shares of our common stock in February 2019 and October 2017, respectively.
-The amounts reflected in this paragraph were based in Norwegian kroner and converted into U.S. dollars at an average exchange rate of 8.1395 kr per U.S. dollar and 8.7984 kr per U.S. dollar for the years ended December 31, 2018 and 2019, respectively.
+During the years ended December 31, 2019 and 2020, we paid Ms. Djupesland \$215,584 and \$203,028, respectively, in total cash compensation, consisting of her base salary and prior year's earned annual bonuses, for her service as the Co-Chief Executive Officer and director of our wholly-owned subsidiary OptiNose AS.
+Additionally, Ms. Djupesland received grants of options to purchase 1,500 shares of our common stock as well as 1,000 restricted stock units in March 2020.
+During the years ended December 31, 2019 and 2020, we paid Dr. Djupesland \$192,725 and \$179,719, respectively, in total cash compensation, consisting of his base salary and prior year's earned annual bonuses, for his service as the Chief Scientific Officer and director of our wholly-owned subsidiary OptiNose AS.
+Additionally, Dr. Djupesland received grants of options to purchase 10,000 and 5,000 shares of our common stock in February 2019 and March 2020, respectively, and a grant of 5,000 restricted stock units in March 2020.
+The amounts reflected in this paragraph were based in Norwegian kroner and converted into U.S. dollars at an average exchange rate of 8.1395 kr per U.S. dollar and 8.7984 kr per U.S. dollar for the years ended December 31, 2019 and 2020, respectively.
 Dr. Djupesland and Ms. Djupesland also participate in our general welfare and benefit plans.